 The term of the loan (amount of time before the loan is repaid) affects the interest rate charged.
 The longer the term, the higher the risk that the borrower's credit standing will deteriorate and jeopardize repayment.
 The cost of deposits also becomes less certain over time.
-To offset these risks and costs, banks usually charge higher rates for long-term loans than for short-term loans.
+To offset these risks and costs, banks usually charge higher rates for long-term loans than for short-term loans, assuming otherwise comparable terms and collateral requirements.